GreenLantern16/vault-enterprise-install-guide/README.md

 ### Configure Your Variables and Module Path
 Before you go further make sure you are in the **vault** subdirectory.

-Three variables are required; configure your terraform.tfvars file like so:
+Three variables are required; configure your terraform.tfvars file, replacing the variables with your own settings:

 ```
 friendly_name_prefix = "demo"